plabayo/rama/docs/book/src/http/http_clients.md

 request's origin and certificate identity.
 The easy client selects a service before choosing a proxy route and consulting the connection pool.

-`AltSvcLayer` learns response headers and sets `Alt-Used`.
+`HttpServiceConnector` returns the underlying connection unchanged.
+Compose `AltSvcLayer::new(cache)` separately with `LayeredConnector`; the easy client does this automatically.
+The layer resolves each request’s origin, learns response headers and sets `Alt-Used` from the established endpoint.
 An optional H2 observer feeds ALTSVC frames into the same cache.
 Advertisements are not automatically forwarded.
 To send H2 advertisements, enable `set_alt_svc(true)` before the server handshake and use `AltSvcSender`; ordinary connections allocate no sender queue.